thakurshashant/hotstar-Clone/README.md

 # Disney+Hotstar Clone (Front-end)

+This project in under work .
+Only front end part is done bakend has to be done .

 A front-end clone of Disney+Hotstar, built with React.
 This project replicates the user interface and key features of the popular streaming platform.

 ## Table of Contents